tkdev1755/work_manager/README.md

     1. Runs the configured export_command (e.g., compile the file).
     2. Copies `export_name` (or the expected export artifact) to `export_path`.

+- `wmanager current`

+  Shows the info on the current loaded application
+-
 ----

 ## **Typical workflow**